Highwire: Global Component System Overhaul

 Outcome

-Faster to develop
+Faster to build

 Takeaways